laureneolin/Portfolio/System_Overview_Integration_Guide.md

 ### Helix Orchestrator

-The **Helix Orchestrator** handles decision-making, mission logic, and fail-safe operations.
-It determines how missions are executed, manages priority handling (e.g., mission priority levels, conflict resolution, dynamic re-prioritization, resource allocation), and ensures that autonomous vehicles respond to changing conditions or errors appropriately.
-The **Orchestrator** communicates with the other components via internal APIs, primarily interfacing with the **Helix Core API** for mission management and the **Helix Stream** for real-time telemetry and event updates.
+Decision-making, mission logic, and fail-safe procedures are managed by the **Helix Orchestrator**.
+It decides how missions are carried out, controls priority handling (such as mission priority levels, conflict resolution, dynamic re-prioritization, and resource allocation), and makes sure that autonomous cars react correctly to errors or changing circumstances.
+Through internal APIs, the **Orchestrator** interacts with the other parts.
+It mainly uses the **Helix Core API** for mission management and the **Helix Stream** for real-time telemetry and event updates.

 **Inputs and Outputs:**